loadmill/loadmill-docs/README.md

 ### Setup a recording
 Let's assume you're using Chrome to record your session.
 If you have any other browser with develper tools, the flow will be very similar.

-Start by opening the network tab:
+We start by entering the URL for the login page, `https://loadmill-test-blog.herokuapp.com/ghost/signin` in the address bar Start by opening the network tab:

 ![](/assets/net-tab.gif)

+Now we shall enter the URL for the login page in the address bar: `https://loadmill-test-blog.herokuapp.com/ghost/signin`.
+We can already see the network tab below starting to fill up with HTTP requests sent by the browser to our web server.
+We would like the first request to be the login, so just click on the clear button on the top left corner of the network tab to get rid of these.

 ## Step by step